 Jerome lived at Bethlehem – except for brief journeys – until his death.
 He carried on the literary tasks of bible translation and commentary, as well as controversial theology, ascetical works and letters.
 His most important work was his translation of the Bible into Latin, which came to be known as the Vulgate and has remained the accepted Latin version up to our own time. (picture above right shows where Jerome , worked on the vulgate and died.)

 Death and evaluation

-Jerome died at Bethlehem and was buried under the Church of the Nativity there, close to the graves of Paula and Eustochium.
+Jerome died in Bethlehem on this day in 420 and was buried under the Church of the Nativity there, close to the graves of Paula and Eustochium.
 Later his body was translated to the Basilica of St Mary Major’s in Rome.
 Jerome’s great gift was scholarship and devotion to the Church.
 And for this he was made a saint and doctor of the Church.
 His wicked temper, while not excusable, humanises the passionate ascetic.
 Like the rest of us, he had faults he couldn’t overcome.